 This time, we are going to stand up and say, “I was wrong.
 I’m listening.
 I will do better.”

-We will not ask our black friends, our LGBTQ friends, our marginalized friends to ‘teach’ us how to be an ally.
-We need to understand that right now, our friends are in the fight of their lives and they do not need to take time out of their day to educate us.
+We will not ask our black friends, our LGBTQ friends, or our marginalized friends to ‘teach’ us how to be an ally.
+We need to understand that right now, our friends are in the fight of their lives, and they do not need to take time out of their day to educate us.

 We’ve been educated for centuries.